Health Services in Kamloops – an Industry Snapshot

 Kamloops is the regional health centre for the Thompson Nicola Regional district.
 Medical services in Kamloops are extensive, and cover a wide range of available resources and support options.

-Royal Inland Hospital (RIH) is the region’s acute care and health facility and is one of two tertiary referral hospitals in the Southern Interior with 224 acute beds and an additional 20 more beds upon completion of the expansion in 2016.
+Royal Inland Hospital (RIH) is the region’s acute care and health facility and is one of two tertiary referral hospitals in the Southern Interior with 239 acute beds and an additional 20 more beds upon completion of the expansion in 2016.
 RIH provides regular acute-care services, plus trauma and other specialized services to patients throughout the region.
 Kamloops also has several private and specialty clinics specializing in such areas as obstetrics and gynecology, orthopedics, urology, autism, opthalmology and surgery ranging in severity from severe to less traumatic.
 Therapeutic treatments are also offered by traditional and naturopath health professionals.
 RIH has a Level 2 Neonatal Acute Care unit, an expanded imaging department and with a state of the art emergency trauma unit is also designated as a trauma centre.
 Kamloops is home to a 47 bed Tertiary Psychiatric Facility located on the Royal Inland Hospital campus.

 As Canada’s Tournament Capital, Kamloops’ reputation for sporting excellence has developed a cluster of international caliber medical support services that are available to residents and visiting athletes.
 With a long history of internationally ranked sports medicine professionals, Kamloops is the proud home to several national team physiotherapists, massage therapists, past Olympic and Commonwealth Games medical staff, and the Chief Medical Officer for the 2010 Paralympic Games.